mitchelldmiller/quick-mail-wp-plugin/readme.txt

 7. User list with roles.

 == Changelog ==

+= 3.5.8 =
+* Replaced dead links to WP.org on help, READMEs.
+* Update from Github using Github Updater plugin.

 = 3.5.6 =
 * Disable validate email setting when user list is enabled.